Preparing yourself for breastfeeding Eat Suitable for stages: Pregnancy, 0 - 3 Months

 Financial pressures and the need to return to work early are one of the main barriers to mothers continuing to breastfeed.
 In Australia, there are anti-discrimination laws to protect a woman’s right to combine breastfeeding and paid work, however, negotiation is required between the worker and employer.
 Arrangements can be made to allow breastfeeding or pumping at work in suitable facilities and during dedicated work breaks or to offer appropriate shifts where available which allow continued breastfeeding.
 The ABA has great resources and factsheets detailing the laws around this issue.
 Having a plan around finances whilst on maternity leave and around returning to work can take a lot of pressure off down the track and allow you to better enjoy your time with your baby.

-Please note: Above all, any information on this website serves to provide general ideas for informational and educational purposes only.
+Please note: Above all, any information on this website aims to provide general ideas for informational and educational purposes only.
 We encourage users to investigate several information sources, including, where necessary, independent individualised medical advice before making any decisions that could affect you or your child’s health or wellbeing.